Highland Cows in Moray & Speyside

 Although they look peaceful animals, they can be aggressive when protecting their young.
 In addition, their horns can cause injury, even from the other side of a fence.

-Highland Cows are an increasingly familiar sight in Scotland and often part of an organised tour.
+Highland Cows are an increasingly familiar sight in Scotland and are often stops as part of an organised as there is great interest in seeing them.